Sensitivity Approximation by the Peano-Baker Series: Introduction

-Unless otherwise stated, we will let $|| \cdot ||$ denote an arbitrary matrix norm; because we are working on a finite-dimensional space, the specific choice of matrix norm is not important for the results of this paper (discussed more in Section \ref{sec:errEst}).
-Additional notation that is particular to this work is defined as needed, particularly in the error analysis in Section \ref{sec:errEst}.
+Unless otherwise stated, we will let $\|\cdot\|$ denote an arbitrary matrix norm; because we are working on a finite-dimensional space, the specific choice of matrix norm is not important for the results of this paper (discussed more in Section~\ref{sec:errEst}).

+When listing the arguments of a function, we omit nested repetitions of arguments: when $t$, $\bfx$, and $\bfp$ appear together in an argument list, they always belong to the same time-slice and parametrization.
+For example, in \eqref{eq:ODEsystem} $f(t,\bfx,\bfp)$ means the same as $f(t,\bfx(t),\bfp)$, or indeed $f(t,\bfx(t,\bfp),\bfp)$.

+Additional notation that is particular to this work is defined as needed, particularly in the error analysis in Sections~\ref{sec:errEst}-\ref{sec:proofErrEst}.

-\section{Problem formulation}
+\section{Problem Formulation}

 The general problem of interest is to compute sensitivities for the solution of the parametrised initial value problem (IVP)